PelionIoT/mbl-core/cloud-services/mbl-cloud-client/code-checkers/code-checkers-readme.md

 # Run
 Run the following commands from the `__x86_x64_NativeLinux_mbedtls` folder.

-## Running tools on mbl-cloud-client and gtest sources
+## Running tools on mbl-cloud-client
 ### Run clang-format in a code formatter mode
 `make clang-format`
 - The tool will change the content of the files.
 Changes can be reviewed by running `git diff`.